One Brainerd High School student has something to celebrate.

 The student went through the 2000 graduation ceremony this spring, but did not receive a diploma because of the student's score results on the Minnesota Basic Skills Test

 And now he or she has found out that they have passed the test after all.
-There were also 56 underclassmen who were affected by the incorrect test results.

 Thousands of Minnesota students were given incorrect scores on the state's graduation math test and even though they were told they failed they actually had passed the test.
 The state Department of Children, Families and Learning announced the scoring errors Friday.